Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Setting

-At first sight, these observations may appear to be of little practical relevance, since indeed, one does not care about implementing the transition from $\rho_\Sy^0$ to $\rho_\Sy^1$ exactly, but only to a good approximation.
+\fboxsep{0.3cm}\fbox{ \parbox{0.92\linewidth}{ \emph{Take home message from Proposition \ref{prop:idealised control}}: Control devices which do not suffer any back-reaction when implementing a thermodynamic transition, arguably necessitate unphysical Hamiltonians. } } At first sight, these observations may appear to be of little practical relevance, since indeed, one does not care about implementing the transition from $\rho_\Sy^0$ to $\rho_\Sy^1$ exactly, but only to a good approximation.
 Furthermore, for a sufficiently large clock, one might reasonably envisage being able to implement all transformations whose final states $\rho_\Sy^F(t)$ are in an epsilon ball of those reachable under t-CNO (and not a larger set) to arbitrary small epsilon as long as the final clock state becomes arbitrarily close in trace distance to the idealised case, namely if $\| \rho^F_{\cl}(t) - \rho_\cl^0(t)\|_1$ tends to zero as the dimension of the clock becomes large and approaches an idealised clock of infinite energy.
 Unfortunately, this intuitive reasoning may be false due to a phenomenon known as embezzlement.
 Indeed, when Eq. \eqref{eq:idealised control} is not satisfied the clock is disturbed by the act of implementing the unitary.
 As such, it is no longer a catalyst, but only an inexact one.
 Inexact catalysis has been studied in the literature with some counter intuitive findings.
 In \cite{Ng_2015} an inexact catalysis pair $\rho_\cat^0$, $\rho_\cat^1$ of dimension $d_\cat$ were found such that for any $d_\Sy$ dimensional system, their trace distance vanished in the large $d_\cat$ limit:

 Yet the noisy operation $\rho_\Sy^0 \otimes \rho_\cat^0 \NO \rho_\Sy^1 \otimes \rho_\cat^1$ becomes valid for \emph{all} states $\rho_\Sy^0$, $\rho_\Sy^1$ in the large $d_\cat$ limit.
 In other words, they showed that the actual transition laws for the achievable state $\rho_\Sy^1$ given an initial state $\rho_\Sy^0$ cannot be approximated by those of CNOs | they are completely trivial, since all transformations are allowed.
 This paradoxical phenomena is known as work embezzlement\footnote{This is because in order for all states in the system Hilbert space to be reachable by an initial state under CNOs, the initial state needs to be supplemented with a work bit which is depleted in the process.} and stems from the concept of entanglement embezzlement \cite{Patrick_Embezzelment}.\Mspace